thiagogjt/ngrx-typed-actions/README.md

 - _How does it work with testing?_ Everything should work the same way but don't forget if you use the selector tool to include that in your test runner though.

 ## Donation
-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If you like the project, you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=BA4EV8ALWCVYE&lc=US&item_name=NgrxActions&no_note=0&cn=Dodaj%20specjalne%20instrukcje%20dla%20sprzedaj%c4%85cego%3a&no_shipping=2&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)